nrthyrk/n-gram/README.md

 python ngram.py nb 3 100 200
 ```

-The accuracy results of the two algorithm is [here](https://github.com/halfvim/N-Gram/wiki/Results).
+The accuracy results of the two algorithms are [here](https://github.com/halfvim/N-Gram/wiki/Results).